rcardin/rcardin.github.io/_drafts/resolve-me-implicitly.markdown

 }
 {% endhighlight %}

-In the above example, the class `Connection` is screaming to everyone that she needs an instance of an `ActorSelection` class to work properly.
+In the above example, the class `Connection` is screaming to everyone that it needs an instance of an `ActorSelection` class to work properly.

-if you want to know which other types of dependency declarations are available, please have a look at the post [Resolving your problems with Dependency Injection](http://rcardin.github.io/programming/software-design/java/scala/di/2016/08/01/resolve-problems-dependency-injection.html).
+If you want to know which other types of dependency declarations are available, please have a look at the post [Resolving your problems with Dependency Injection](http://rcardin.github.io/programming/software-design/java/scala/di/2016/08/01/resolve-problems-dependency-injection.html).

 Now that we know how to declare which kinds of objects a component needs to work, we also need a technique to resolve these object.
 And it's here that the "_injection_" part comes into play.